-calculated using the cost of heat, Line 7, minus the household heat share from
+calculated using the cost of heat, Line 7, minus the household heat share from Line 8.

-Line 8.

-Line 10: Enter either the LIHEAP percentage from
+Line 10: Enter either the LIHEAP percentage from Line

-Line 10a or the adjusted percentage from Line 10b if the household has electric heat only.
+10a or the adjusted percentage from Line 10b if the household has electric heat only.
 The computer will round up to the nearest 5% but no higher than 95%.
 If the percentage calculation is between 0-5%, a lump sum payment of \$50 will automatically be generated and the case will go to a status 10.
 If the percentage calculates between 6-10%, the percentage will round to 10%.
-(See 415-30-05)
+(See 415- divided by the Cost of Heat from Line 7 and rounded up to the nearest 5%.